A historic pub interior which was of national or regional importance which is now permanently closed

 This pub is permanently closed (since 01/07/2010)

 Listed Status: II175 Longwood Gardens / Rushden Gardens

 Real Ale: Yes

 View on: Whatpub

 The pub closed on the 25th July 2010 when the leaseholders decided to discontinue trading.
 Purchased by the Co-Op, it has been converted to a food store where the historic fittings in two rooms have been retained, but now hidden behind supermarket shelves.
-This pub has therefore been re- categorised as Interior Ruined.
+This pub has therefore been re- categorised as Permanently Closed.

 The former description is shown below.
 The accompanying photographs show the interior before the work took place.

 One of the best examples anywhere to show how a typical, large, 1930s housing estate pub might have looked.
 It is in the popular, loosely neo-Georgian style combined with 1930s Art Deco streamlining – whence with broad curve which turns the corner from one elevation to the other.
 The Doctor Johnson opened in 1938 and was designed by the architect H. Reginald Ross for Courage, one of whose directors was an enthusiast of the great lexicographer.
 The latter appears high up on each elevation in bas-relief portraits by artist Arthur Betts.
 Architecturally the pub is not at all unusual for its time but what makes it special is the survival of the internal layout, four rooms, each with its own bar counter, ranged around the central serving area.